 Get Your Finances and Property Ready for Wildfires

 Call your agent or insurance company annually to discuss your policy limits and coverage.

 Tip 2: Know What Your Policy Covers

-Understand if you have a replacement cost policy that pays to replace all your items at current market price.
+Understand if you have a replacement cost policy that pays to replace all your items at the current market price.

 Tip 3: Update Your Policy to Cover Home Improvements